XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/part6/6-1/README.md

 ---
 Troubleshootings

-If the deployment does not work (CURRENT STATE set to Rejected), check this contraint
+If the deployment does not work (CURRENT STATE set to Rejected), check this constraint

 ⚠️ ON ALL THE CLIENTS, copy $REGISTRY_DIR/certs/registry.crt into /usr/local/share/ca-certificates/registry.crt